 Table IV-3.
-Affirmatively Furthering Fair Housing Action Matrix HE Programs or Other Activities Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics New Opportunities in F crisis in the unincorporated area.
-High Resource Areas Through the Housing Element Overlay Combining District, all moderate and low or very-low income sites in the inventory will have the number of units identified in the sites inventory by-right, ensuring that all sites are maximized.
-Through the Housing Element Overlay Combining District, all moderate and low or very-low income sites in the inventory will have the number of units identified in the sites inventory by-right, ensuring that all sites are maximized.
-Adoption in 2024, implementation over Housing Element planning period.
-Housing Element Overlay (Housing Element Sites Inventory) Adopt overlay January 2024 5 .
-Program 1.M: Senate Bill 9 Compliance Adopt an ordinance to allow up to four housing units in single-family zones consistent with SB 9 (in the case of a qualifying "urban lot split"), including allowing missing middle housing typologies.
+Affirmatively Furthering Fair Housing Action Matrix HE Programs or Other Activities Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics very-low income sites in the inventory will have the number of units identified in the sites inventory by-right, ensuring that all sites are maximized. inventory will have the number of units identified in the sites inventory by-right, ensuring that all sites are maximized.
+Housing Element planning period.
+Element Sites Inventory) Program 1.M: Senate Bill 9 Compliance Adopt an ordinance to allow up to four housing units in single-family zones consistent with SB 9 (in the case of a qualifying "urban lot split"), including allowing missing middle housing typologies.
 Ongoing: implement with interim guidance Single Family Zones Amend the Zoning Ordinance as described above by July 2025.
-Program 1.A: Rezone Sites to Meet RHNA Rezonings to meet RHNA include increased densities (up to 17 units per acre) in northern Castro Valley and Rezoning will occur with adoption of Housing Element Sites in northern Castro Valley and Fairview listed in appendix B as Support development of sites proposed for rezoning in northern Castro Valley and
+Program 1.A: Rezone Sites to Meet RHNA Rezonings to meet RHNA include increased densities (up to 17 units per acre) in northern Castro Valley and Fairview.
+Census tracts in northern Castro Valley are high resource RCAAs.
+Rezoning will occur with adoption of Housing Element Sites in northern Castro Valley and Fairview listed in appendix B as proposed for rezoning Support development of sites proposed for rezoning in northern Castro Valley and Fairview over the course of Planning Period Place-Based Strategie s for Neighborhood Improvem ents